 For anyone that doesn’t know, The Fitzwilliam is a free museum filled with historical artefacts.
 The best comparison I can give is to the British Museum in London.
 The Fitzwilliam is the British Museum’s spiritual younger sibling.
 In case you were wondering, The Fitzwilliam does also have its own mummies.

 We ended up having a fabulous time.
-Here’s my tips The Fitzwilliam with kids:
+Here are my tips for The Fitzwilliam with kids:

 1. Head in Through the Side Door

-It might not seem obvious when you arrive at the extremely steep and imposing front entrance of The Fitzwilliam with the kids but there is a side entrance.
+It might not seem obvious when you arrive at the extremely steep and imposing front entrance of The Fitzwilliam with the kids, but there is a side entrance.
 This is important because this entrance is pushchair accessible.
-Its also where you will find all the kids activities.
+It is also where you will find all the kids activities.
 Which brings me to my next point.